AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **Monte Carlo Integration and Importance Sampling**

-To fully get a grasp of importance sampling it's re
+To fully get a grasp of importance sampling it's relevant we first delve into the mathematical construct known as **Monte Carlo Integration**.
+Monte Carle integration revolves mostly around a combination of statistics and probability theory.